sinojoni/myPotfolio/README.md

 # 📱 Portfolio Builder App

-A mobile application that allows users to create and share professional developer portfolios by importing projects from GitHub or adding them manually.
+A web application that allows users to create and share professional developer portfolios by importing projects from GitHub or adding them manually.

 ---